andualemb/Exploratory-Data-Analysis---Course-Project-2/README.md

       print(g)
       dev.off()

+# Answwer 5
-#PM2.5 Emmision from motor vehicles in Baltimore is decressing.
+# PM2.5 Emmision from motor vehicles in Baltimore is decressing.